TolMen/DocumentationAPIBileMo/README.md

 ---

 Thank you for taking the time to explore this project.
-Feel free to explore, learn from, and improve it! ✨
+Feel free to explore, learn, and modify it ! ✨
-For any questions or suggestions, feel free to contact me. 📩
+For any questions or collaboration, feel free to reach out ! 📩

 [TolMen](https://github.com/TolMen) - [LinkedIn](https://www.linkedin.com/in/jessyfrachisse/)